-Physiotherapy is a healthcare profession that works with people to identify and maximise their ability to move and function.
-And functional movement is a key part of what it means to be healthy.
+Physiotherapy is a healthcare profession that works with people to identify and maximise their ability to move and function – an essential part of what it means to be healthy.

-This means that physiotherapy plays a key role in enabling people to improve their health, wellbeing and quality of life.
+Becoming a physiotherapist means you can play a key role in enabling people to improve their health, wellbeing and quality of life.

 Physiotherapy offers you many different and flexible employment options.
 Once you have qualified and gained some clinical experience you could go on to become: